OneKey-Network/addressability-framework/mvp-spec/ad-server-implementation.md

 ```
 <!--partial-end-->

-### Setp 7: Display the Addressable Content and make the Audit Log available
+### Step 7: Display the Addressable Content and make the Audit Log available

 Finally, the Addressable Content can be displayed and depending on the
 implementation choice, the Audit Log can be added in a hidden tag in the